Can You Eat Raw Hemp Leaves?

 Full of fiber, phosphorus, potassium, iron, zinc, magnesium and more, raw hemp has you covered as far as nutrition is concerned.
 Add the rich amount of omega-3 and omega-6 fatty acids combined with the antioxidant effects of the polyphenols raw hemp leaves contains, and you’ve got yourself an extremely healthy addition to your juice, smoothie or salad.

-If you can get your hands on some raw hemp leaves, go for it.
+So, can you eat raw hemp leaves?
+If you can get your hands on some raw hemp leaves, go for it!

 Not only can you 100% eat raw hemp leaves, but your body will likely thank you for it.